hanzalasheikhsiddiqui/Freelancer-Landing-Page-Assignment/README.md

 Freelancer Landing Page
-Built with HTML, Tailwind CSS & JavaScript
+Built with HTML, Tailwind CSS & Javascript

 A modern and responsive freelancer landing page with a working Login & Signup system using Browser Local Storage.
 This project is fully front-end based and built for practicing real-world UI and authentication logic without a backend.